 If water damage wreaks havoc on your business, the effects are double fold.
 Mitigating the water damage itself and the resulting downtime for operations can make the ordeal seem impossible.
 The risk of mold, bacteria and rot that typically accompanies water damage can also put employee’s health at risk.
-Water damage is incredibly involved and the sooner it can be determined or addressed is critically important.
+Water damage is incredibly involved, often including mold removal and mold remediation, and the sooner it can be determined or addressed is critically important.
 Due to its serious nature, it is also highly suggested to use professionals to ensure the job gets done right the first time.
-Kill Mold’s highly trained experts are well trained in all of the intricacies of this kind of emergency restoration response and know how important it is to get your commercial business fully functional again so that you can protect your investment.
+Kill Mold’s highly trained experts are available 24 hours a day and well trained in all of the intricacies of this kind of emergency restoration response and know how important it is to get your commercial business fully functional again so that you can protect your investment.

 Water mitigation is the process of preventing further damage to your commercial facility and its contents in an effort to minimize loss.
 The structure will first be secured structurally and internally to prevent physical harm or theft.
 Excess water will be extracted and the home will be completely ventilated to encourage complete drying.
 Specialized equipment will also be used to assist with drying and dehumidification.
 All contents will be examined for salvageable retainment.
 Contaminated office equipment including and building materials, like drywall and flooring may need to be removed.
 The salvageable items will be cleaned and sanitized for use again.